Kamuish/archi/README.md

 To install, simply do :

     pip install pyarchi

+To see bug fixes and the new functionalities of each version refer to the [official documentation](https://archi.readthedocs.io/en/latest/archi_info/release.html)

 # How to use the library

-A proper introduction to the library, alongside documentation of the multiple functions and interfaces can be found [here](https://archi.readthedocs.io/en/latest/)
+A proper introduction to the library, alongside documentation of the multiple functions and interfaces can be found [here](https://archi.readthedocs.io/en/latest/).

 If you use the pipeline, cite the article